ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

    [omnitrace] Outputting 'omnitrace-example-output/wall-clock.txt'...
    [omnitrace] Outputting 'omnitrace-example-output/wall-clock.json'...

-If we enable the ``OMNITRACE_USE_PID`` option, then when our non-MPI executable is executed with a PID of 63453:
+If the ``OMNITRACE_USE_PID`` option is enabled, then running a non-MPI executable with a PID of 63453 results in the following output:

 .. code-block:: shell